Vaesea/anothertux/README.md

-# VAESEATUX
+# ANOTHERTUX

-VaeseaTux is a mod of a SuperTux nightly build in between 0.6.3 and 0.7.0.
+AnotherTux is a mod of a SuperTux nightly build in between 0.6.3 and 0.7.0.
 Jump and run through worlds you've seen before, along with some new worlds, with the cost of levels per world.

 ## The Main Stuff

 The art is reverted to 0.6.3.

-Some enemies being removed to make this mod smaller, as one of the main things about this mod is, at least before Tropical Paradise, it needs to be under 150 MB.
+Some enemies being removed to make this mod smaller, as one of the main things about this mod is, at least before World 3, it needs to be under 150 MB.
 It hasn't yet reached that.

 Things are more organized here too because I prefer everything to be organized, although it does take more clicks to get to things.